Infant83/VASPBERRY/README.md

 # VASPBERRY
 Berry curvature and Chern number calculations with the output (WAVECAR) of VASP code.
-VASPBERRY is written for the post-processing pur pose of the VASP outputs, i.e., WAVECAR the Bloch wavefunction infor mation.
-VASPBERRY can compute Berry curvature and Chern number via Fukui's method [S ee J. Phys.
-S oc.
+VASPBERRY is written for the post-processing purpose of the VASP outputs, i.e., WAVECAR the Bloch wavefunction information.
+VASPBERRY can compute Berry curvature and Chern number via Fukui's method [See J. Phys.
+Soc.
 Jap.
 74, 1674 (2005)].
 In addition Circular dichroism also can be evaluated.
 Since it directly reads the wavefunction coefficients, one can also obtain real space wavefunction character psi_nk(r) by simple command.

 # Compile
 * Serial version :